CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Close all open editor tabs.

-### Task V: Observe Newly Created Database and Collections in the Portal
+### Observe Newly Created Database and Collections in the Portal

 **